zichuan-liu/MyIELTS/writing/notes.md

 ## 修改
 Act as an IELTS examiner, and rate a band score from 0-9 by the following IELTS essay, please point out its problems in categories of Task Response, Coherence and Cohesion, Lexical Resource, and Grammatical Range and Accuracy; and give corresponding corrections and improvements.

+here is the topic: [ ]

-Please point out the errors in my article
+Please point out the errors in my article:

+[]

 ## 重写
 Please follow the IELTS framework and my ideas to modify and revise my essay of about 300 words, with a score of about seven